jarvist/HUGO-PWP/content/post/2016-07-14-Soft-Mode-Tunnelling.md

 So really quite trivial!
 The time constant of beating between the states (tunnelling through the potential barrier) is directly related to the degeneracy splitting of the states.
-This makes sense, becaus from a semi-classical picture, the degeneracy splitting is linked to the magnitude of the transfer, or wavefunction overlap, integral between state 1 and 2.
+This makes sense as in the semi-classical picture, the degeneracy splitting is linked to the magnitude of the transfer (wavefunction overlap) integral between state 1 and 2.

 I was initially concerned that there was no mass term here---obviously mass should come into the time constant of tunnelling!
 But it is there, hidden in the